bottkars/azure-pcf-opsman-powershell/README.md

 if the installation  succeeds, be happy, everything is fine.

-to install the PAS Tile now, run
+5. install the PAS Tile now, run

 ```Powershell
 .\scripts\deploy_pas.ps1 -DIRECTOR_CONF_FILE $HOME\director_pcftest.json
 ```
 *the file name is director_**rgname**.json*

-youn can use the dployment scripts to deploy all supported tiles manually after install. you can delete the installation by
+youn can use the deloyment_ scripts in the ./scripts folder to deploy all supported tiles manually after install.

+6. Delete the installation

 ```Powershell
 Get-AzureRmResourceGroup pcftest  | Remove-AzureRmResourceGroup -Force
 ```
+this will remove the PCF installation. the pcfopsmanstorage ResourceGroup will remain, as you might want to re-use the images for the next installation  :smile:
 ### Advanced Installation

 - install PCF, Spring Dataflow and Spring Cloud Service